gedigi/noisecat/README.md

 noisecat :smirk_cat: is a featured networking utility which reads and writes data across network connections, using the [Noise Protocol Framework](http://noiseprotocol.org) (and TCP/IP).

+## Download and build
+Just `git clone` it, `make` it and you'll have binaries for macOS, Linux, and Windows.

 ## Usage
 This is how `noisecat -h` looks like: